Posture Podiatry Sports Injuries

-One common contributing factor to hip pain is incorrect positioning of the pelvis during walking, and this is very often due to foot posture and problems with foot and leg function.
-If there is asymmetry between both feet, this can lead to asymmetry with leg rotations and gait issues
+One common contributing factor to hip pain is incorrect positioning of the pelvis during walking, and this can be due to foot posture and problems with foot and leg function.
+If there’s asymmetry of function between both feet, this can lead to problems with leg rotation, gait issues and exacerbate hip bursitis.

 - Back pain

 Both a flatter, pronated foot type and also a high arched foot type can contribute to lower back pain.
 If one foot rotates in or out significantly further than the other, this then leads to greater rotation of the leg on one side when compared to the other.
 This lack of symmetry in foot and leg function can lead to an increase in pelvic tilt to varying degrees.
 This can then give rise to increased curvature in the lower back and may lead to scoliosis ( a curvature of the spine).

 Abnormal foot and leg function can also contribute to strain and overuse on associated muscles and ligaments.
 While poorly functioning feet are not the only cause of lower back pain, they can certainly be an exacerbating factor.